MKM327/Todo-App/README.md

-A To do app with reactjs and Next.js
+A To do app with react.js and Next.js